What will you be when you grow up?

 It’s that age-old question, isn’t it?
 When we’re children, we have big dreams.
 We might want to be an astronaut, a prime minister or president, an actress or actor, or a professional sports star.
 Our dream might be about becoming an incredible parent.

-When we start growing up, we start to think about what we want to do in relation to our skill set, and maybe certain subjects that we’re good at in school.
+When we start growing up, we start to think about what we want to do in relation to our skill set.
+Maybe this includes certain subjects that we’re good at in school.
 Depending on where we’ve grown up, and our family, we might have expectations about what we go on to study and the careers we undertake.

 As we start secondary school, we learn in more detail about the different career paths that are open to us, and a bit about what we need to enjoy, or things we need to be good at, in order to pursue that goal.